Take a look at the coolest lizard-shaped birthday cake photos. You’ll also find loads of homemade cake ideas and DIY birthday cake inspiration.

 I took two digestive cookies, covered them with a thin layer of candy then painted one blue for water and the other I stuck rainbow round sprinkles onto for lizard “food”.
 I took a box and cut out the sides of it and then covered it with tin foil to make like a cage or an aquarium for the cake.
 That was Joel’s birthday lizard.
 It was a great hit at the party, we took many birthday cake photos and the kids devoured it.

-I got the idea online from someone who made a similar cake and shared their birthday cake photos.
-I copied their idea!
+I got the idea online from someone who made a similar cake and shared their birthday cake photos, so I copied their idea!

 The lizard was cut from a round cake and placed on top of a square cake.
 My husband was able to make the frosting so smooth by using a small “new” wet paint brush.
 He dipped it in a little water and smoothed out the frosting!